Tal0na/Awesome-SelfHosted-Music/README.md

-Awesome Selfhosted Music 🎧
+# Awesome Selfhosted Music 🎧

-A curated and structured collection of tools, servers, clients, plugins, themes, integrations, and deployment guides for the self-hosted music ecosystem.
+A curated and structured collection of tools, servers, clients, plugins, themes, integrations, and deployment guides for the **self-hosted music ecosystem**.

 This repository aims to centralize useful resources for people who host their own music libraries and streaming services.

+---

-📚 About
+## 📚 About

 Self-hosted music platforms allow you to build your own personal streaming service using your own library and infrastructure.